DenchiSoft/VTubeStudio/README.md

 	"timestamp": 1625405710728,
 	"requestID": "SomeID",
 	"messageType": "HotkeyTriggerResponse",
-	"data": { }
+	"data": {
+		"hotkeyID": "UniqueIdOfHotkeyThatWasExecuted"
 	}
+}
 ```
-This may return an error if the hotkey couldn't be executed for some reason.
+This may return an error if the hotkey ID wasn't found or the hotkey couldn't be executed for some reason.

 ## Requesting list of available tracking parameters